Corinna Tasmania: Wilderness Exposure

 We kayaked to Savage River Inlet, where we tied up to the pontoon for morning tea, explored rainforest walks and information signs about the flora and fauna and the history of Corinna.
 A fantastic wilderness experience.

-If you have a collection of photos and a relevant story (like this one contributed by Richard Grimmett) please contact Think Tasmania.
+If you have a relevant story (like this one contributed by Richard Grimmett) please contact Think Tasmania.
 We do our best to share new and interesting material with all our readers via the website, newsletter and social media.